-My professional consulting services encompasses a broad range of activities which can be defined by set common characteristic, namely:
+My professional consulting services encompass a broad range of activities which can be defined by set common characteristic, namely:

-- Confidentiality: The consultancies which I offer are provided to clients at personal levels; therefore based on substantial amount of mutual trust and confidence.
+- Confidentiality: The consultancies which I offer provide to clients at personal levels; therefore based on the substantial amount of mutual trust and confidence.
 Credence plays an important role, too.

-- Quality: Quality always plays a significant role in the offering of consultancy.
-Quality is the pivot around which the consultancy service revolves.
-Clients often expect high quality services from consultants at reasonable rates.
+- Quality: It always plays a significant role in the offering of consultancy.
+The quality is the pivot around which the consultancy service revolves.
+Clients often expect high-quality from consultants at reasonable rates.
 If the consultants offer world class services, the task of its marketing is simplified.
-It is in this context that I make innovative efforts to develop new perception of quality which helps my clients in achieving the desired results.
+It is in this context that I make innovative efforts to develop a new perception of quality which helps my clients in achieving the desired results.

 Role as a Consultant

 I consider consulting, essentially, as an art.
 As a consultant, I provide expert services to my clients.
 Generally, I follow a “curbing the root cause of any trouble” approach by:

 - Identifying and investigating problems concerned with strategy, policy, markets, organizations, procedures and methods